We’re not just a school. We’re a family.

 UWC ISAK Japan has a strong commitment to the welfare, development and support of our students, individually and collectively.
 Pastoral care plays a vital role in our community.
 As part of our commitment to deliberate diversity, we bring diverse students together from across the world and seek to support them as they face challenges that include relocation from home, language acquisition, a rigorous academic program, and much more.

-Our campus staff include nurses, counsellors, a psychologist, peer supporters, and advisory leaders.
+Our campus staff include nurses, counselors, a psychologist, peer supporters, and advisory leaders.
 Students also have access to healthcare on campus and through the excellent Japanese health care system.
 Our student support team members meet regularly to ensure that they are all working towards creating a healthy community for living, learning and working together.
 There is always a team of faculty members that are on duty in the evenings to ensure that students are looked after and safe.
 Many faculty members live on campus, so students are well supported by caring adults as they develop their independence and life management skills.

 It is also important for students to take time to reflect on their role within the school.
 At UWC ISAK, we teach and encourage the practice of mindfulness as a tool for students to become more reflective of their experiences, more able to learn from their mistakes and more aware of the needs and challenges of those around them.
 Our goal is to work together to create a community where all members feel safe, included, accepted and supported, and from this standpoint can challenge themselves to achieve greater things.